Skip to content

 dBdone

-dBdone supports 10 DAWs (Ableton Live, FL Studio, Logic Pro, Pro Tools, Cubase, Studio One, Bitwig, REAPER, Nuendo, and Maschine) and runs locally on macOS and Windows.
-Pricing is $119 one-time or $1219 per month, with a free TALENT tier also available.
+dBdone supports 10+ DAWs (Ableton Live, FL Studio, Logic Pro, Pro Tools, Cubase, Studio One, Bitwig Studio, REAPER, and Nuendo among them) and runs locally on macOS and Windows.
+It offers a free TALENT tier plus paid one-time and subscription plans (see dbdone.com for current prices).
 Features include AI-powered project naming and artwork generation, plus task management within projects.

-dBdone covers more DAWs than Deckable (10 vs 8).
+dBdone covers more DAWs than Deckable (10+ vs 8).
 The tradeoff: it requires a DAW plugin for audio preview, has no kanban boards, no sample browser, and no plugin management.
-Deckable includes all of those at $49 vs $119 one-time.
+Deckable includes all of those for a flat $49 one-time.
 Best for producers who need wide DAW coverage and want AI-powered metadata features.

 SessionDock

-SessionDock supports 4+ DAWs (Ableton, Logic, FL Studio, Pro Tools) with the ability to add custom DAWs.
+SessionDock supports 5+ DAWs built in (Logic, Ableton, FL Studio, Cubase, Pro Tools) with the ability to add custom DAWs.
 It runs on macOS, Windows, iOS, and Apple TV.
 The desktop app has a free tier with a Pro upgrade.
 Features include cross-device sync via iCloud or Dropbox and waveform notes for session annotation.

 SessionDock's edge is cross-device sync and mobile apps.
 It does not include kanban boards, a sample browser with waveform preview, or a plugin manager.
-Deckable supports more DAWs (8 vs 4+), stays fully local, and goes deeper on organization at $49 one-time.
+Deckable supports more DAWs (8 vs 5+ built in), stays fully local, and goes deeper on organization at $49 one-time.
 Best for producers who need their project library on their phone or synced across devices.

 MAKID